jacobgolan/enRich/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-enrichR is a simple R package designed to interface with the [Local Contexts Hub](https://localcontexts.org/tk-label-hub/) API.
+`enRich` is a simple R package designed to interface with the [Local Contexts Hub](https://localcontexts.org/tk-label-hub/) API.

 ## Installation